 By Sally Lucas

-Dancing Dinos Go to School is a Level 1 “Step into reading” book, so it’s a great read along choice with early readers.
+Dancing Dinos Go to School is a Level 1 “Step into reading” book, so it’s a great read along choice for early readers.

 This is a fun book about dinosaurs that leap off the page and dance through the school engaging in fun activities along the way.
 The book reads in a sing song rhyme, and is great to have your child follow along with the words.